Ukraine’s battered Mariupol, reeling from hospital strike, says Russia’s assault continues as bodies pile up

 The adviser to the Mariupol mayor’s office, Petro Andryushchenko, said 1,300 people have died in the city since Russian forces surrounded it and at least 3,000 have been injured.
 Authorities say rescue workers have been unable to collect all the bodies and determine the toll.
 With the city cut off from the outside world, it was not possible to verify the figures independently.

-“Nine days without food, warmth, and dead bodies everywhere on the street,” Andryushchenko told The Washington Post.
+“Nine days without food, warmth and dead bodies everywhere on the street,” Andryushchenko told The Washington Post.
 “What can be worse than this?
 The only hospital that’s left [is] filled to the brim with people.”

 A Mariupol city council statement to The Post said 43 people were buried in what it described as the city’s first mass grave in the conflict.
 It said they were buried in a location “relatively safe” from shelling because of the risks in other cemeteries and neighborhoods of the city.
 Footage from the Associated Press showed men wrapping bodies in shrouds or body bags and piling them up inside a trench.